dhruvmullick/snake-game/README.md

 ----
 Copy the contents of the repo to your local system.
 This is a pygame based implementation.

 The system must have installed:
+  1. A Unix Distro/Mac OSX/ Windows
-  1. Python version >=2.7
+  2. Python version >=2.7
-  2. pygame module.
+  3. pygame module.

 In case you dont havae pygame module installed, get the appropriate installer from :
   [Download Link](http://www.pygame.org/download.shtml)